grig23/primetime.en/help/release-notes/ptai-20x-release-notes.md

 * Maintenance upgrades.

-## Resolved issues
+## Resolved issues {#Resolved-issues}

 Where resolution is associated with a reported issue, a Zendesk reference is displayed.
-For example, `ZD#xxxxx`
+For example, `ZD#xxxxx`.

+**PTAI 20.9.1**

+* Fixed the issue for customers using HLS/CMAF, where EXT-X-MAP was sometimes missing CDN tokens or EXT-X-MAP tags sometimes incorrectly rolled out of the DVR window.

 **PTAI 20.6.1**